jossuar/openhab-addons/bundles/org.openhab.binding.risco/README.md

 - `power-supply`: Represents a power supply within a Risco Alarm System
 - `proximity-reader`: Represents a proximity reader within a Risco Alarm System
 - `siren`: Represents a siren within a Risco Alarm System
-- `system`: Represents the Risco Alarm System
+- `panel`: Represents the panel within a Risco Alarm System
 - `voice-module`: Represents a voice module within a Risco Alarm System
 - `wireless-module`: Represents a eireless module within a Risco Alarm System
 - `zone`: Represents a zone within a Risco Alarm System